trilobite-poetry/trilobite-poetry.github.io/_issues/19/buck.md

 of me?" and then I did.

-## Do You Know This About Me?

-I text you all the time.

-I'm going to go back and look at receipts.

-It's not that I don't text you.

----

-I mean I don't really text anyone.

-Do you ever

-use SnapChat updates?

----

-I saw the X-Ray, I saw how crazy my teeth were.

-I am the kind of person who, until they were twenty-one

-would run away from needles.

----

-It's too dark in here.
-I'd like a transcript of

-someone talking; I'd like to send a

-note about safety.

----

-But now I'm thriving.

-Now I have a lot of names

-I was screaming.

----

-But now I'm thriving.

-You could bring it up to him.

-You could bring it up again.

----

-And just say that you don't text

-a lot really.
-Like you're not a

-texter.

 ## Licking

 We were trying to con people at the Cheesecake Factory into thinking we